gcallah/BookReviews/jones.md

 Americans and the slaves "obliquely" responsible for the what happened?

-In discussing Berkeley's work *Alciphron*, Jones seems overly anxious to assure the reader that Berkeley's "right thinkers" Are just as subject to prejudice as are his "free thinkers."
+In discussing Berkeley's work *Alciphron*, Jones seems overly anxious to assure the reader that Berkeley's "right thinkers" are just as subject to prejudice as are his "free thinkers."
 For instance, Jones quotes Berkeley as writing,

 "[W]ho would choose for his Guide in the Search of Truth, a Man...